i2p/i2p.www/i2p2www/spec/proposals/156-ecies-routers.rst

 Implement and test reception of ECIES messages (with zero static key) by ECIES floodfills.
 Enable auto-floodfill by ECIES routers.
+Then enable sending ECIES messages to ECIES routers with a minimum version TBD.

 Target release: 0.9.49 or 0.9.50, early-mid 2021